 Data Integration Layer

-On this layer, EDWs organize and standardize data by consolidating it into a single format.
+When building a data warehouse, the data integration layer serves to organize and standardize data by consolidating it into a single format.
 For this, data undergoes transformation, deduplication, matching, and cleansing.
 The Data Integration level of enterprise-grade warehouses handles data from multiple geographies and organizational units and, this is why, it needs to support scalability for high-volume and global data processing, automated data quality monitoring and compliance checks.

 Data Storage and Management Layer